Chinese New Year in Bangkok 2019

 Posted by Peter C on February 12th, 2019 in Thai Festivals

 Chinese New Year is a Chinese festival celebrating the beginning of a new year based on the traditional Chinese lunar calendar.
 It is also known as the Spring Festival and celebrated by Chinese communities around the world.
 The first day of the new year is when the new full moon appears between the 21st of January and 20th February.
-This year it fell on February 5th.
+Chinese New Year in Bangkok 2019 was on February 5th.
 According to the Chinese zodiac, each year represented by one of 12 animals.
 They are Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Goat, Monkey, Rooster, Dog and Pig.
 This year is the year of the Pig.

 Chinese New Year is traditionally a time to honor deities and ancestors.
 People burn paper items and put a candlelit table containing food and drink outside the home for the ancestor’s spirits.
 At temples and shrines, people offer prayers and make donations.
 In return, they receive blessings from monks.
 Buddhist images and statues of Chinese deities receive prayers.
 Worshippers wish for good fortune, happiness, wealth and good health.
 Mandarin oranges are popular offerings at temples as a sign of good luck.

-It is also a family occasion with families coming together for an annual pre-NYE dinner.
-Other traditional activities include cleaning the house to sweep away ill fortune and decorating windows and doors with red paper cuts.
+Chinese New Year is a family occasion with families coming together for an annual pre-NYE dinner.
+Other traditional activities include cleaning the house to sweep away ill-fortune and decorating windows and doors with red paper cuts.
 Red paper lanterns are hung outside houses and businesses.
 Another tradition is the giving of money in red paper envelopes.
 This is known as ang-pao.
 Most people wear red clothes to bring auspiciousness to the wearer’s life.
 Women traditionally wear beautifully decorated red dresses known as Qi Pao.

-We visited Yaowarat on new years eve and day.
-We started new years eve by visiting Wat Mangkon Kamalawat, the largest Chinese Buddhist temple in Chinatown.
+We visited Yaowarat on New Years Eve and New Years Day.
+We started by visiting Wat Mangkon Kamalawat, the largest Chinese Buddhist temple in Chinatown.
 The temple, packed with local people paying respect to the various Buddha images and Chinese deities inside.
 The air was thick with incense smoke.
 Worshippers were bringing offerings of mandarin oranges and yellow garlands which placed before Buddai “the laughing Buddha” just inside the main entrance and on a large altar in the Viharn in front of the three Buddha images.
 Around the temple, people were making merit by attaching notes to money trees, praying before the temples various deities and queuing to receive a good luck blessing from monks.

 The closed road from the Chinatown Gate to Grand China Hotel transformed the usually busy road into a walking street.
 Red lanterns were strung above parts of the street adding a splash of color to the road.
 Stalls on both sides of the road sold unique new year themed gifts and clothing as well as local food.
 Stages at both ends of the street featured cultural and musical performances.
 Lion dance troupes roamed Yaowarat Road and the side roads entertaining the crowds with their colorful performances and costumes.